OneDrive/onedrive-api-docs/docs/rest-api/resources/permission.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+---
 # Permission resource type

-The **Permission** resource provides information about a permission granted for a [DriveItem](driveitem.md) resource.
+The **Permission** resource provides information about a sharing permission granted for a [DriveItem](driveitem.md) resource.

-Permissions have a number of different forms.
+Sharing permissions have a number of different forms.
 The **Permission** resource represents these different forms through facets on the resource.

 ## JSON representation